nat15hol/industrial-insight/README.md

 Docker Compose is considered a P2 bonus feature and must not displace core functionality, testing, stabilization or presentation readiness.

-For deployment information, see:

-`DEPLOYMENT.md`
+For deployment information, see `deployment.md`. **Not yet created** — added only if deployment is actually attempted, consistent with its P2/bonus status.

 ## Known Limitations / Production Gaps

 This project is primarily a demonstration and educational project rather than a production industrial control system.
+The summary below is a snapshot — see [`known-limitations.md`](known-limitations.md) for the complete, maintained list.

 Known limitations include: